JP-Anthony/Blood_Glucose_Calc_Guide/README.md

 # Blood Glucose Calc Guide
 ---

 This is a table for blood sugar and insulin control designed for people managing Type 1 diabetes.
 I've found that often when you have a low, or need to come down, most diabetics rely on basic math to determine how much to eat, or how much insulin to take.
-I don't like relying on simple math when a wrong answer could literally kill someone.
-So, I put together this spreadsheet as a way to skip the math step and jump right to the appropriate treatment.
+I don't like relying on simple math when the stakes are so high so I put together this spreadsheet as a way to skip the math step and jump right to the appropriate treatment.

 That being the case, it's a good idea to familiarize yourself with these spreadsheets before you need them and determine if they're right for you.